lazypuff/DMF_in_DRP/HiDRA/README.md

 ## Details about each file and folder

-Please download everything below before running code.
+Please get the all the data below before running code.
 Thank you.

 ### Additional Data

-expression.csv, which can be downloaded from:
+expression.csv, which can be obtained from running the codes under the folder "preprocess".

-expression.csv: The original gene expression provided by GDSC.
+expression.csv: The gene expression for all the chosen cell lines used in this study, the original expression data was provided by GDSC.

 ### Contained in GitHub